syncfusion-content/maui-docs/MAUI/Circular-Charts/Selection.md

 The [SelectionChanging]() event is triggered before any data point has been selected.
 This event is cancelable because it inherits the CancelEventArgs, which has a public property [Cancel]() that holds a Boolean value indicating whether to continue the segment selection or not.
 The following properties are contained in the event arguments:

-* [NewIndexes]() - Gets or sets the index of the selected data point before selection changes occur.
+* [NewIndexes]() - Gets or sets the index of the selected data point before selection changes occurs.
-* [OldIndexes]() - Gets or sets the index of the deselected data point before selection changes occur.
+* [OldIndexes]() - Gets or sets the index of the deselected data point before selection changes occurs.

 ### SelectionChanged

 The [SelectionChanged]() event is triggered after a data point has been selected.
 The following properties are contained in the event arguments:

-* [NewIndexes]() - Gets or sets the index of the selected data point after selection changes occur.
+* [NewIndexes]() - Gets or sets the index of the selected data point after selection changes occurs.
-* [OldIndexes]() - Gets or sets the index of the deselected data point after selection changes occur.
+* [OldIndexes]() - Gets or sets the index of the deselected data point after selection changes occurs.